L1Cafe/Awesome-Video-Channels/README.md

 - [DeepSkyVideos](https://www.youtube.com/user/DeepSkyVideos) (YouTube) - "Exploring deep space - one video at a time."
 - [PBS Space Time](https://www.youtube.com/channel/UC7_gcs09iThXybpVgjHZ_7g) (YouTube) - "Space Time explores the outer reaches of space, the craziness of astrophysics, the possibilities of sci-fi, and anything else you can think of beyond Planet Earth with our astrophysicist host: Matthew O’Dowd."
-- [SciShow Space](https://www.youtube.com/user/scishowspace) - "Every Tuesday and Friday, SciShow Space explores the universe a few minutes at a time."
+- [SciShow Space](https://www.youtube.com/user/scishowspace) (YouTube) - "Every Tuesday and Friday, SciShow Space explores the universe a few minutes at a time."

 ### Chemistry